Imperial Japanese Navy: Development of naval aviation

-Japan at times continued to solicit foreign expertise in areas in which the IJN was inexperienced, such as naval aviation.
-The Japanese navy had closely monitored the progress of aviation of the three Allied naval powers during World War I and concluded that Britain had made the greatest advances in naval aviation,.
-The Sempill Mission led by Captain William Forbes-Sempill, a former officer in the Royal Air Force experienced in the design and testing of Royal Navy aircraft during the First World War.
-The mission consisted of 27 members, who were largely personnel with experience in naval aviation and included pilots and engineers from several British aircraft manufacturing firms.
-The British technical mission left for Japan in September with the objective of helping the Imperial Japanese Navy develop and improve the proficiency of its naval air arm.
+Despite a gradual shift toward domestic production, Japan continued to solicit foreign expertise in areas where the IJN lacked experience, namely naval aviation.
+The Japanese navy had closely monitored the development and use of combat aviation by the three Allied naval powers during World War I, and concluded that Britain had made the greatest advances in naval aviation.
+At Japanese request, the British organized the Sempill Mission, led by Captain William Forbes-Sempill (a former officer in the Royal Air Force experienced in the design and testing of Royal Navy aircraft during the First World War), which consisted of 27 members with experience in naval aviation, including pilots and engineers from several British aircraft manufacturing firms.
+This British technical mission left for Japan in September 1921 with the objective of helping the Imperial Japanese Navy develop and improve the proficiency of its naval air arm.
 The mission arrived at Kasumigaura Naval Air Station the following month, in November 1921, and stayed in Japan for 18 months.

-The mission brought to Kasumigaura well over a hundred British aircraft comprising twenty different models, five of which were then currently in service with the Royal Navy's Fleet Air Arm.
-The Japanese were trained on several, such as the Gloster Sparrowhawk, then a frontline fighter.
-The Japanese would go on to order 50 of these aircraft from Gloster, and build 40.
-These planes eventually provided the inspiration for the design of a number of Japanese naval aircraft.
-Technicians become familiar with the newest aerial weapons and equipment-torpedoes, bombs, machine guns, cameras, and communications gear.
-Japanese naval aviators were trained in various techniques such as torpedo bombing, flight control and carrier landing and take-offs.
+The mission brought well over a hundred British aircraft comprising twenty different models to Kasumigaura, five of which were then currently in service with the Royal Navy's Fleet Air Arm.
+Japanese pilots were trained on several of these aircraft, such as the Gloster Sparrowhawk, then a frontline fighter.
+The Japanese would go on to order 50 of these planes from Gloster, and build 40 domestic variants themselves.
+These planes eventually provided design inspiration for a number of Japanese naval aircraft.
+Over the course of the Sempill mission's stay, Japanese technicians became familiar with the newest aerial weapons and equipment, including torpedoes, bombs, machine guns, cameras, and communications gear.

-The mission also brought the plans of the most recent British aircraft carriers, such as HMS Argus and HMS Hermes, which influenced the final stages of the development of the carrier Hōshō.
-By the time its last members had returned to Britain, the Japanese had acquired a reasonable grasp of the latest aviation technology and taken the first steps toward having an effective naval air force.
-Japanese naval aviation also, both in technology and in doctrine, continued to be dependent on the British model for most of the 1920s.
+The mission also brought the plans of the most recent British aircraft carriers, such as HMS Argus and HMS Hermes, which influenced the final stages of the development of the Japanese carrier Hōshō.
+By the time the mission's last members had returned to Britain, the Japanese had acquired a reasonable grasp of the latest aviation technology and taken the first steps toward building an effective naval air force.
+However, in both technology and doctrine, Japanese naval aviation continued to be dependent on the British model for most of the 1920s.

 Naval developments during the interwar years

-Between the wars, Japan took the lead in many areas of warship development:
+Between the First and Second World Wars, Japan took the lead in many areas of warship development: